 - Excellent verbal and written communication skills in English.
 Knowledge of a second language is preferred;

-- Ability to travel domestically and internationally as needed.
+- Ability to travel for short-trips domestically and internationally as needed.

 - Advanced proficiency with MS Word, Excel, PowerPoint and Outlook required.

 - Authorization to work in the United States required.

 CNFA is a not-for-profit international development organization headquartered in Washington, D.C. and dedicated to supporting farmers and promoting the uptake of improved technologies and techniques to enhance productivity, increase household-level food security and nutrition introduce new varieties, diversify production, food preservation and storage, and natural resource management.
 CNFA applies market-system approaches that are grounded in participatory market analyses and engage local stakeholders to strengthen value chains and increase incomes, competitiveness, and employment for smallholders and agribusinesses.
 CNFA facilitates strong business linkages between smallholders and suppliers of quality inputs, service providers, buyers, and profitable markets.
 CNFA has a successful track record of implementing agricultural development programs in 45 countries.